 - Freshly ground black pepper to taste

-- 1 TBSP baking powder (NOT soda) alumium-free preferred
+- 1 Tablespoon baking powder (NOT soda) alumium-free preferred

 - If you don't have the sauce prepared ahead of time, you can easily make it while the wings bake, too.
 Whisk together the sauce ingredients in a pan over medium heat and bring to a simmer.
 Whisk occassionally and simmer for 10-15 minutes.